 So, play your part in intelligence.
 You'll get more entry points into your app and help your users build superpowers.
 Here are some concrete ways you can do that.

 Think about which entry points would be best suited to your app's actions and adopt those that make sense.
 You should also consider how you will measure the impact of intelligence on your app.

 And finally, while this section covered your opportunity with intelligence as a developer, you can build an even more holistic view of intelligence by looking at it from your users' perspective and how they may string together these various experiences.

-To help you do this, in the Meet People Where They Are section, Radhika is going to take you through a day in the life of the user who benefits from intelligence system experiences.
+To help you do this, in the "Meet People Where They Are" section, Radhika is going to take you through a day in the life of a user who benefits from intelligent system experiences.

 I hope you've enjoyed this session, and enjoy the rest of your WWDC.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.

 An error occurred when submitting your query.
 Please check your Internet connection and try again.